Automatic-Transmission Fluid Checks And Changes

 When should you change your fluid?

 Kennedy Transmission recommends an annual fluid change for most driving practices.
-We believe it’s important to do it this often because in our geographic area, it’s considered “severe” driving conditions so it’s a lot harder on your car.
-Plus, folks around here do a lot of hauling and other activities that requires more frequent fluid maintenance.
+We believe it’s important to do it this often because, in our geographic area, it’s considered “severe” driving conditions so it’s a lot harder on your car.
+Plus, folks around here do a lot of hauling and other activities that require more frequent fluid maintenance.

 A Tip about Your Transmission Filter: